The Normal Healthy Horse|

 The first action to be taken is to return the blood pressure to normal, whether exercising or not.
 High blood pressure (essential hypertension) is not routinely recognised in horses by the veterinary profession, and so there are no conventional drug treatments.
-The only product designed to restore normal blood pressure in a horse is Equiwinner, which comes with a guarantee that it will restore normal circulation.
-After a ten day course of Equiwinner including normal daily exercise, with normal circulation, ends headshaking in any horse which has started this distressing condition.
+The only product designed to restore blood pressure to a normal range in a horse is Equiwinner, which comes with a money back guarantee that it will restore normal circulation.
+After a ten day course of Equiwinner including normal daily exercise, and with normal circulation, ends headshaking in any horse which has started this distressing condition.

-Where the horse has been headshaking for some time, perhaps for years, as previously there was no treatment, headshaking may have been partly alleviated by suppression of the natural reflexes with restraining tack, or with masks, drugs, herbs or other substances.
+Where the horse has been headshaking for some time, perhaps for years, as previously there was no treatment, headshaking may have been partly alleviated by suppression of the natural reflexes with restraining tack, or with masks, sedatives, herbs or other substances.
 In these long term cases more time is needed for repair of the damaged blood vessels and nerves around the hair bulbs of the head and neck.
-In these long term cases a second course of Equiwinner is needed, combined with daily exercise and twice daily hosing with cold water over the head and neck, and along the length of the spine after the horse has been warmed up with exercise.
+In these long term cases, if the headshaking does not clear after a first course of patches, a second course of Equiwinner is needed.
+This is best combined with daily exercise and when the horse is warmed up, a twice daily hosing with cold water over the head and neck, and along the length of the spine..
 If a cold hose is not available, buckets of water with ice may be used.
 The reason for the cold water is that by good fortune there is a small muscle attached to the hair bulb which pulls the hair upright in response to cold.
 By exercising this muscle we can restore good circulation to the hair bulb and free up the nerves.
 At the end of twenty days the long term headshaker will be free of headshaking.